 In the 18th and 19th centuries for example, when the supply of game became less than the demand, many American Indian tribes assigned private property hunting rights within specified geographic boundaries to individuals.
 The resulting incentives to husband the game and implement efficient harvesting rates eliminated game shortages.
 This was especially effective with smaller game animals involved in the growing fur trade, and was also effective with the buffalo.
 Buffalo nearly became extinct in the nineteenth century largely because subsequent white men refused to honor existing Indian property rights arrangements and failed to implement property rights to buffalo among themselves.

-And so it has been throughout history: whenever a resource has been held “in common,” whether land, water, air, plants and animals, etc., that resource has been degraded.
-For instance, in many parts of the world, natural resources, such as a village’s hillside land used for grazing, would be held or owned “in common.”
-No individuals had any property rights in the hillside; everyone in the village instead owned the resource together or “collectively.”
+And so it has been throughout history: whenever a resource has been held in common, whether land, water, air, plants and animals, etc., that resource has been degraded.
+For instance, in many parts of the world, natural resources, such as a villages hillside land used for grazing, would be held or owned in common.
+No individuals had any property rights in the hillside; everyone in the village instead owned the resource together or collectively.
 However, since all human endeavor is necessarily action taken by individuals on what are physically limited resources, de facto property rights in resources arise only as individual human beings pursue their own ends.
-No “collectives” exist in reality, and no “commons” can produce wealth or protect a resource from abuse.
+No collectives exist in reality, and no commons can produce wealth or protect a resource from abuse.

-In the case of the hillside, since the land was owned by everyone “in common” (i.e., unowned), no returns from its use could be capitalized into the land itself.
+In the case of the hillside, since the land was owned by everyone in common (i.e., unowned), no returns from its use could be capitalized into the land itself.
 The only individual property rights that could exist were those for the grass eaten by the sheep of each respective herder.
 Only when the grass became a part of the sheep, did it become a resource owned and to the benefit of the sheep herder.
-As a result, each herder would benefit most from maximizing the consumption of grass by his/her sheep before the grass was consumed by another herder’s sheep.
+As a result, each herder would benefit most from maximizing the consumption of grass by his/her sheep before the grass was consumed by another herders sheep.
 And, this competition to consume grass was driven irrespective of how the hillside itself was treated, since no one was accountable for how it was used.
 Because no one owned the land, no one had the incentive to replant or selectively graze the hillside to preserve it as a resource for future use.
 For if anyone did, the benefits from such efforts would also be captured by other herders who had not taken the time or resources to make such improvements.
 Any herder who took pains to steward the hillside would quickly lose out to others who had not.

 This competition to graze and not husband the land itself would produce an over-grazing of the hillside and the destruction of the soil for grow purposes.
 In response, the herders would then move to the next available hillside until that too was overgrazed, and then another and another, until, as with all physical resources, they ran out of hillsides to graze.

 The competition at this point would then escalate into armed conflict and war over who had the right to use the resources.
 Some scholars have in fact stated that all human conflicts are actually conflicts over property: who should own what, when and how.
-Indeed, the history of mankind is a staggering chronicle of the recurring wars and enslavement by one group over another as they fight to impose their notion of the proper “commons" ownership system over others.
+Indeed, the history of mankind is a staggering chronicle of the recurring wars and enslavement by one group over another as they fight to impose their notion of the proper commons" ownership system over others.

-Once in control and because of the inevitable conflicts arising from the “tragedy of the commons” to manage such systems, bureaucratic agencies to regulate the use of the land or other resources would be established politically by the rulers, kings, warlords, or other assorted tyrants.
+Once in control and because of the inevitable conflicts arising from the tragedy of the commons to manage such systems, bureaucratic agencies to regulate the use of the land or other resources would be established politically by the rulers, kings, warlords, or other assorted tyrants.
 These bureaucracies would dictate the rules, and the citizenry would be compelled to comply for fear of a brutal punishment.
-What once was a system in which the hillside or other resources were owned “in common” was transformed into one whose property rights were confiscated by the rulers and administered by their bureaucratic agents.
+What once was a system in which the hillside or other resources were owned in common was transformed into one whose property rights were confiscated by the rulers and administered by their bureaucratic agents.
 And, the citizenry would subsequently be forcibly worked to advance the ends of the rulers.

-This historic political/bureaucratic response to the “tragedy of the commons,” however, remained severely handicapped economically since the bureaucracy only served to institutionalize the inability to function in an efficient manner.
-Firstly, since their revenues were extracted from the citizenry by force through taxation, the agency’s managers had no way of telling whether they were administrating the resources in ways beneficial to the public or not.
+This historic political/bureaucratic response to the tragedy of the commons, however, remained severely handicapped economically since the bureaucracy only served to institutionalize the inability to function in an efficient manner.
+Firstly, since their revenues were extracted from the citizenry by force through taxation, the agencys managers had no way of telling whether they were administrating the resources in ways beneficial to the public or not.
 They in effect received their revenues each year regardless of how they performed their duties.
 Where in a market economy, disenchanted consumers are free to shop elsewhere, no such opportunity existed under the domain of the bureaucracy.
 In fact, even if the managers were angels with perfect ambitions to do only good, the dilemma of their ignorance would prevent them from acting in ways to protect and enhance the resources.

 Furthermore, the incentives facing such managers in advancing themselves individually were perverse: they could not benefit from the sale of more goods or services since no such sales took place, and they could not realize more equity in the resources they manage since no such equity for them existed.
 Instead, their only path for advancement was found internally through the acquisition of more bureaucratic power, larger budgets, bigger salaries, and larger staffs.
 But to do so required the political existence of a sufficient number of on-going conflicts and other problems in the management of the resources.
 Otherwise, their very purpose and their status politically would disappear, and the rulers could better employ their resources for more pleasurable pursuits.